30 Years of Serving the Kansas City Metro

 “On August 18, 1987, only three weeks after ‘hanging our shingle out,’ we had won a contract to build a maintenance building for The City of Lenexa for $168,900.
 Our pencils were sharp that day beating the next bidder by a slim margin of half of one percent.
 This set the wheels in motion, validated our business plan and gave us confidence to charge forward.” – Tim Harmon, president

 We believe the success of Harmon has come by building Relationships Before Buildings and delivering on our promises.
 It’s a time-tested traditional approach to business that has served our clients, associates and shareholders well since the beginning.
-Over 90% of the Harmon clients are either repeat business or referral.
+Over 90% of the Harmon clients are either repeat business or referral, and we’re looking forward to the next 30 years and beyond!

 When asked what Harmon means to him, 28 year Harmon veteran Joe McManus says, “[Harmon is] a great bunch of people that enjoy working together and are always willing to help each other out of a bind.”